 The Coordination Tax shows up in the grey zone between trades—the places where everyone believes someone else is responsible.

-• There’s no backing framed for the monitor.
+There's no backing framed for the telemedicine monitor?
+Change order.
+That's on you.

-• The outlet is at standard height instead of monitor height.
+The outlet is at standard height instead of monitor height?
+Rework after drywall.
+That's on you.

-• The lighting throws a shadow across the provider’s face.
+The lighting throws a shadow across the provider's face?
+Design flaw discovered on day one.
+That's on you.

 The Hidden 25–50% Overrun Risk